idiosycrati/Linux-Starter-Script/README.md

 # Linux-Starter-Script

-A Simple script for bootstraping your linux experience and development environment!
+A Simple script for bootstraping your development and linux experience!

 This includes: